zeistdar/AlexNet-Pytorch/README.md

 # Pytorch Implementation of AlexNet paper
 Implementation of the [Alexnet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) by Alex Krizhevsky.
-This was the first major architecture that made a breakthrough in the imganet classification.
+This was the first major architecture that made a breakthrough in the imagenet classification.

 # Training
 `python3 train.py`